Generalizing Information to the Evolution of Rational Belief: Background and notation

-The postulates and theory in this work concern a sequence of beliefs beginning with an initial state $\pQzero(\vZ)$ which is updated to a state $\pQone(\vZ)$.
-In general, any third state of belief $\pR(\vZ)$ may serve as the distribution over which expectation is taken.
-When we wish to emphasize this general perspective, we refer to this as the \textit{view of expectation}.
-The support of $\pR(\vZ)$ refers to the set of outcomes for which $\pR(\vZ) > 0$, which is also the support of expectation.
+The postulates and theory in this work concern the measurement of a shift in belief from an initial state $\pQzero(\vZ)$ to an updated state $\pQone(\vZ)$.
+In principle, these are any \textit{hypothetical states of belief}.
+For example, they could be predictions given by the computational model in \ref{sub:shortcomings}, previous beliefs held before observing additional data, or convenient approximations of a more informed state of belief.
+A third state $\pR(\vZ)$, \textit{rational belief}, serves a distinct role as the distribution over which expectation is taken.
+When we wish to emphasize this role, we also refer to $\pR(\vZ)$ as the \textit{view of expectation}.

-In the Bayesian context, we identify these distributions with prior belief $\pQzero(\vZ) \equiv \pP(\vZ)$ and the \textit{first} posterior $\pQone(\vZ) \equiv \pP(\vZ|\vX)$, which is conditioned upon an observation $\vX$.
-Then $\pR(\vZ)$ denotes the state of rational belief. \textit{Rational belief} is logically consistent with the entire body of available evidence affecting the variable $\vZ$.
-See \ref{sub:rational} for further discussion.
-By denoting the partition of evidence that complements $\vX$ as $\vY$, rational belief corresponds to a \textit{second} inference $\pR(\vZ) \equiv \pP(\vZ|\vX,\vY)$.